 CreatEd Institute does not qualify as an eligible educational institution as required by most 529 plans.
 In this case, most plans will incur a penalty for withdrawing and using funds outside of the specified eligible institutions.
 Because 529 Savings Plans differ widely in accounts and structure, we recommend families contact their specific 529 Savings Plan to best understand their accessibility and usage of those funds.

 To offset the cost of the program, a majority of our students work part-time in the local Black Mountain and Asheville community.

-If you would like additional information regarding program finances, please contact Peter Ikeda, Director of Lead Cultivation, at firstname.lastname@example.org.
+If you would like additional information regarding program finances, please contact Missy Norment, at firstname.lastname@example.org.
 We would love to have a conversation with you to figure out a financial plan for our program.

-Students are housed in cottages with access to a working kitchen, including refrigerators, a microwave, oven, and stove appliances.
+Students live in homes on campus with access to a working kitchen, including refrigerators, a microwave, oven, and stove appliances.
 At the request of previous cohorts, we have given students the ability to budget and prepare meals themselves by removing them from a set meal plan as they have found it to be a healthier and more cost effective plan for meals.

-For a full explanation of our community expectations, in addition to information on campus living, see pages 28-35 of our Program Handbook.
+For a full explanation of our community expectations, in addition to information on campus living, see our Program Handbook.